boonecabaldev/dotfiles/README.md

 The commented-out lines show how to include your custom plugins and third-party plugins.

-<$>[note]
-**Note:** I strongly recommend browsing vim.org for plugins, which has a large database of plugins that do all sorts of great things for you: intellisense-like completion menus, a file explorer, custom color schemes, syntax files, and more.
+> **Note:** I strongly recommend browsing vim.org for plugins, which has a large database of plugins that do all sorts of great things for you: intellisense-like completion menus, a file explorer, custom color schemes, syntax files, and more.
 The tutorial [How To Use Vundle to Manage Vim Plugins on a Linux VPS](https://www.digitalocean.com/community/tutorials/how-to-use-vundle-to-manage-vim-plugins-on-a-linux-vps) by Justin Ellingwood teaches you how to use the Vundle vim plugin manager to install plugins.
-<$>

 ### .vim/autoload.vi